Antonyeaster/blackjack/README.md

 #### Hit

 The hit descision will add another card to the hand and re calculate the value of the hand.
 The game is programmed to accept (h or hit) which is not case sensitive.
-The player can keep inputting hit until they either go over 21 and bust, have an exact value of 21 or are happy to stand with their value.
+The player can keep inputting hit until they either go over 21 and bust, have an exact value of 21 or are happy to stand with their total value.

 ![Hit](/documentation/screenshots/hit-example.png)